MichaelDesantis/No-Nonsense-Github-Project/README.md

 #The no nonsense GitHub Project.
 ![alt tag](img/github_01.png)
-##A 1 hour no nonsense video tutorial series covering the basic usage of the worlds most popular version control software!
+##A 1 hour no nonsense video tutorial series covering the basic usage of the world's most popular version control software!

 Are you a self-taught Web or Software developer looking to take your first steps into the world of collaborative development?
 Or a coding bootcamp student looking to work on your first group project?
 Or perhaps you have simply never used GIT before and could use a crash course on how to use this software?
 If any of these apply to you, you've come to the right place.